-Compressor Control
+Compressor control

-The DFB receives inputs indicating Stage 1 Cooling, Stage 2 Cooling and Stage 1 Heating from the space thermostat; it generates commands to start compressors with or without reversing valve operation to produce Stage 1 Cooling (one compressor runs), Stage 2 Cooling (both compressors run) or Stage 1 Heating (both compressors run).
+The DFB receives inputs indicating Stage 1 Cooling, Stage 2 Cooling and Stage 1 Heating from the space thermostat or unit control system (SystemVu[TM] controller or RTU Open controller); it generates commands to start compressors with or without reversing valve operation to produce Stage 1 Cooling, Stage 2 Cooling or Stage 1 Heating.

-Auxiliary (Electric) Heat Control
+Auxiliary (Electric) Heat control

-The 547K unit can be equipped with one or two auxiliary electric heaters, to provide a second stage of heating.
+The 50GCQ unit can be equipped with one or two auxiliary electric heaters, to provide a second stage of heating.
 The DFB will energize this Heating System for a Stage 2 Heating Command (heaters operate concurrently with compressor(s) in the Stage 1 Heating cycle), for an Emergency Heating sequence (compressors are off and only the electric heaters are energized) and also during the Defrost cycle (to eliminate a "cold blow" condition in the space).